tbrowder/PDF-GraphPaper/README.md

 The scales can be added without also creating the grid.
 In that case, they will be placed but using the default or user-defined grid corners.

+The other way is to specify one or more scales in their own files using `SPEC=PathList` as shown here with two files:

+    SPEC=/path/s1.spec,/path/s2.spec

-The other way is to specify one or more scales using `SPEC=X` option where X is the name of a specification file with the desired parameters using the same `key value` format as the default specification file.
-For example, the contents of `SPEC=/path/t.spec` might look like:
+The files are the name of a specification file with the desired parameters using the same `key value` format as the default specification file.
+For example, the contents of `SPEC=/path/s1.spec` might look like:

     media A4 # use glossy finish
     orientation landscape
     units cm
     llx 36    # always PS points (72 per inch)
     lly 36
-    scale
+    scale left

-That input will place a vertical scale with its lower-left cor
+That input will place a vertical scale with its lower-left corner at `36,36`.
+Units will be in centimeters, and numbers and tick marks will be on the left side of the scale.

 Overlay
 -------